epfl-cs358/2024fa-gyrocycle/docs/guide/3d-parts.md

 <ComponentsToPrintTable />

-Once all 3D parts have been printed, other parts should be laser-cut in MDF, which is detailed in the next section.
+Once all 3D parts have been printed, the power supply circuitry of the bicycle needs to be soldered together, which is detailed in the next section.